Myelodysplastic syndromes

 • Peripheral blood smear.
 They’ll check your blood sample for changes in the number, type, shape, and size of blood cells and if you have too much iron in your red blood cells.

 • Cytogenetic analysis.
-Your provider may view your blood sample under a microscope, looking for changes in your blood cell chromosomes.
+Your provider may view your blood sample under a microscope, searching for changes in your blood cell chromosomes.
 Chromosomes are the parts of our cells that contain genes.
 Genes are made of DNA.
 Unusual chromosomes may mean something has affected your DNA, causing changes in your blood cell chromosomes.

 • Bone marrow aspiration and biopsy.
 To do this procedure, your provider inserts a hollow needle into your hipbone to remove bone marrow, blood, and a small piece of bone for examination under a microscope.